-Refer to 20RU-002 Reverse Factoring (supplier financing arrangements) for more details on the discussion about the financial reporting implications.
+Refer to 21RU-012 Working capital management: Reporting impacts for more details on the discussion about the financial reporting implications.

 The IFRIC has also considered the presentation and disclosure of supply chain financing at its June 2020 meeting and comments on its tentative decisions are due on 30 September 2020.

 Further details about the IFRIC’s tentative decisions can be found on our IFRS Interpretations Committee agenda decisions webpage.